2022 NAIA Men’s Indoor Track & Field Rating Index – Week 5

-NEW ORLEANS – Conference championship weekend has stirred up the recent edition of the 2021 NAIA Men’s Indoor Track & Field National TFRI released Wednesday afternoon by the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA).
-Only five teams maintained their rankings from a week ago.
+NEW ORLEANS – Here is the fifth edition of the NAIA Men’s Indoor Track & Field National Rating Index for 2022, as released on Wednesday by the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA).
+No marks from previous seasons are used, which means this objective ranking is comprised solely of marks from the 2022 indoor track & field season.

 NAIA — Men's Indoor Track & Field